Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

-- Notice!
-It may seem obvious but it’s easy not to notice when all is moving along smoothly.
-When our teens are buzzing through their homework tasks and on time, a short, specific call out is all that’s needed.
+- Recognize and call out when it is going well.
+It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
+When your teen is buzzing through their homework tasks and on time, a short, specific call out is all that’s needed.
 “I notice you completed your homework today.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like the entire homework routine to go smoothly – in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “We’ll get our business taken care of first with our homework, and then we’ll take a bike ride.”
-Include high fives, fist bumps, and hugs in your repertoire of ways to appreciate one another.
+Include high fives, fist bumps, and hugs as ways to appreciate one another.